MaMut1991/Final_Project/README.md

 ### Approach

-- Develop a module to create charts for the app.
+- Develop a module to create individual charts for the app .
 - Develop a module that train a XGBoost Model for forecasting.
 - Develop a Streamlit app to visualize the charts and forecast.
 Parameters can be adjusted and passed to the two functions above to customize the analysis results.
--

 Five Python files will be created: main.py, dashboard.py, preprocessing.py, time_series_analysis2.py and XGBoost.py.
 - main.py: This file creates the Streamlit app and controls the function calls of the other files.
 - dashboard.py: This file analyzes the sales data and visualizes it in the form of charts.